centricconsulting/oxidize-template-sandbox/metadata.md

 1. Accrue all documents directly or recursively referenced through `includes.module`.
 2. Accure all `Metric` documents  directly or recursively referenced through `includes.metric`.
-3. Accrue all `Attribute` documents directly referenced in accrued Metrics.
+3. Accrue all `Attribute` documents directly referenced in accrued `Metrics`.
 4. Accrue all `Attribute` documents directly referenced in `includes.attributes`.
 5. Accrue all `Entity` documents directly referenced in accrued `Attributes`.
 6. Accrue all `Entity` documents directly referenced in `includes.entity`.